Skip to main content

 • Where there are concerns regarding an atypical phenotype, the following may be considered:

-• Where there are multiple or complex anomalies and/or above testing is non-diagnostic, (rapid) fetal exome sequencing may be considered:
+• Where there are multiple or complex anomalies and/or the above testing is non-diagnostic, (rapid) fetal exome sequencing may be considered:

 • Information about patient eligibility and test indications was correct at the time of writing.
 When requesting a test, please refer to the National Genomic Test Directory to confirm the right test for your patient.